-Leigh Gehringer-Wiar has received a M.Ed in Social Justice Education.
+Leigh Gehringer-Wiar received a M.Ed in Social Justice Education and is currently working towards her Ed.S. degree and obtaining licensure to teach High School ELA.
 Leigh is an Administrative Associate for the Center of Racial Justice and Youth Engaged Research.

 Sofia Meadows-Muriel is pursuing a Bachelor's degree in Political Science and Government with a minor in Education and Afro-American Studies.
 She is a CRJ Apprentice in Racial Healing.